Neutrino-nucleus interactions and the determination of oscillation parameters: The electron-nucleus cross section

 At low momentum transfer, the interaction with the beam particle may involve more than one nucleon, and give rise to long-range correlations leading to the appearance of collective excitations of the target nucleus.

-The contribution of collective excitations can be taken into account writing the final state appearing in Eq.~\eqref{nuclear:tensor} as a superposition of 1p1h states.
+The contribution of collective excitations can be approximated writing the final state appearing in Eq.~\eqref{nuclear:tensor} as a superposition of 1p1h states.
 The resulting expression of the nuclear response involves the propagator of the particle-hole pair excited at the the interaction vertex, $\Pi({\bf q},\omega)$, carrying momentum and energy ${\bf q}$ and $\omega$.

-Within the commonly used Random Phase Approximation (RPA), $\Pi({\bf q},\omega)$ is obtained from an integral equation, which allows to take into account the contributions of the so called ring diagrams to all order.
+Within the commonly used Random Phase Approximation (RPA), $\Pi({\bf q},\omega)$ is obtained from an integral equation, which allows to take into account the contributions of the so called ring diagrams to all orders.
+Most existing calculations have been performed within a theoretical framework based on the IPM, in which the particle-hole interaction is described in terms of perturbative meson exchange, augmented by a set of phenomenological parameters.
+This scheme has been also extended to include contributions involving $\Delta$-resonance production~\cite{Alberico,Gil1997543}.

-The results of recent studies, carried out using effective particle-hole interactions obtained from realistic nuclear hamiltonians, suggest that collective excitations play a critical role in determining the response of nuclear matter at $|{\bf q}| < 100 \ {\rm MeV}$ \cite{LLB}.
+In recent years, a significant effort has been devoted to the development of a treatment of RPA correlations based on more realistic dynamical models~\cite{Cowell,Farina}.
+In Refs.~\cite{LLB,LBGL}, the weak responses of nuclear matter at low momentum transfer have been computed using an effective particle-hole interaction obtained from a phenomenological Hamiltonian including two- and three-nucleon potentials.
+The results of these studies indicate that\textemdash as it was to be expected on the basis of very general quantum mechanical considerations\textemdash the effects of collective excitations, while being large at $|{\bf q}| < 100 \ {\rm MeV}$, become less and less important with decreasing momentum transfer, and turn out to be vanishingly small at $|{\bf q}| \gsim 400 \ {\rm MeV}$ \cite{Farina}.